 Over the years, the supplier and vendor community developed resistance to requests for information-sharing issued by their sourcing counterparts inside customer companies — often because this information was used, or perceived to be used, to extract lower prices and other concessions from suppliers.
 Vendors avoided these requests or responded with vague information in order to protect themselves in subsequent negotiations.
-The good news is that a growing number of supply chain leaders and CEOs recognize that communication and collaboration models are fundamentally broken and need to be redesigned to enable greater reliability and responsiveness.
+The good news is that a growing number of supply chain leaders and CEOs recognise that communication and collaboration models are fundamentally broken and need to be redesigned to enable greater reliability and responsiveness.

 Lawmakers and regulators are taking actions to ensure more reliable, responsive and secure supply chains.